physcodestyle/official-website/src/content/longread/2018-02-18-kak-oformit-matpomosh.en.md

 type: 'longread'
 aim: 'all'
 title: 'How to Apply for Financial Aid?'
-'description: 'Material assistance can be obtained regardless of academic performance and...'
+description: 'Material assistance can be obtained regardless of academic performance and...'
-'images:
+images:
   - src: '/images/kak-oformit-matpomosch.jpg'
     alt: 'How to Apply for Financial Aid?'
     type: 'image'